NickolausDS/Uniquity/docs/future features.md

 	* Show actual number of duplicate files
 	* Show number of files to be verified
 * A GUI for reading log reports
-* In-GUI Version listing
 * Better File Menu Support
-* Include changelog in distribution
+* Include changelog in frozen distribution
+* Include version information in frozen distribution
+* Remove "flicker effect" that cropped up
+* Better Packaging
+	* Option to build but not package
+	* When packaging, remove all temp materials when finished (better cleanup)